pierrehub2b/actiontestscript/README.md

 * You can define default maxTry action in order to wait that an element exists or wait element is interactable before execution action on it.
 * You can define default timeout (in sec.) for executing javascript or wait page loaded (web application).
 * For each browser used you can define the time to wait after each actions in miliseconds and the path of the binaries of the browser if needed.
-** You can add options to browsers driver
+* You can add options to the browsers driver
 * You can define application name and path of installed applications on the host machine.

 ## Thirdparty components